Moghassemiali/moghassemiali.github.io/_pages/publications.md

     </p>
   </details>

-- F. Zareei, M. Hosseini, **A. Moghassemi**, “Optimal Placement and Sizing of Distributed Generation via a Hybrid Multi-Objective Artificial Bee Colony and Differential Evolution Algorithms,” *The 7th National Congress of Newly Discovered Iranian Electrical Engineering*, Tehran, Iran, 2020.
+- F. Zareei, M. Hosseini, **A. Moghassemi**, “Optimal Placement and Sizing of Distributed Generation via a Hybrid Multi-Objective Artificial Bee Colony and Differential Evolution Algorithms,” *The 7th National Congress of Electrical and Computer Engineering of Iran*, Tehran, Iran, 2020.
   <br>
   <!-- LINKS -->
   <a href="https://civilica.com/doc/1037744" style="color:#1E90FF;" target="_blank">doi</a> 🔗